nvaws/labs/SAA-Lab01.md

 - Name: MyTG
 - Leave rest defaults - Register Targets – Review – Create

-Click on close and it will take you to the load balancer dashboard, you should see the DNS endpoint of your load balancer in Description Tab.
+Click on close and it will take you to the load balancer dashboard, you should see the DNS endpoint (A record) of your load balancer in Description Tab.
 ALB takes a little time to come up.
 Refresh till you see the state as active.

 Open the DNS address of your ALB in a browser and notice what it shows.
 It is now diverting the traffic to both your instances.
 You can see the behavior of load balancer while you refresh the page and notice the instance ID.